r-fernandezz/downshape/README.md

 First (or n) element of “oldname” vector correspond to first (or n) element of “newname” vector.
 Allow to rename into NETCDF file the variable downloaded.
-This vectors gathers all old and new variable names used to rename cmip6 and copernicus data.
+This vectors gathers all old and new variable names used to rename cmip6 and copernicus data JUST AFTER DOWNLOAD STEP.
+In others words, it allows to change name of “variable” column into **parameters_copernicus.csv** and “????” column into **selected_datasets.csv** for cmip6 data.
+If variable name have a name with “\_“,”-“, ??, rename with **rename** target to one word without specials characters otherwise CDO command doesn’t work.

 :heavy_check_mark: **\[vars_speed\]** : List first, second component and
 variable name.
 To calcul variable speed with two components (name vector